-Writing in the Sunday Times of India, Amulya Gopalakrishnan recently brought out the huge Nehru vilification industry that exists across cyberspace.
+Writing in the Sunday Times of India, Amulya Gopalakrishnan brought out the huge Nehru vilification industry that exists across cyberspace.
 In Rajasthan, India’s first prime minister is being wiped out from schools since it is more easy to fiddle with textbooks than write academic tomes based on verifiable facts, footnotes and peer-review.

 But what would India have been minus Nehru ?